agraef/midizap/README.md

 Note that in either case `SHIFT` works as a *toggle*; when executed, it turns the shift status from off to on, and vice versa from on to off.

 Having set up the translation for the shift key itself, we can now assign, depending on the shift state, different functions to buttons and faders.
-Here's a typical example which maps a control change to either Mackie-style fader values encoded as pitch bends, or incremental encoder values:
+Here's a typical example which maps a control change to either Mackie-style fader values encoded as pitch bends, or sign-bit encoder values:

 ~~~
  CC48= PB[128]  # default: translate to pitch bend